ziadoz/awesome-php/README.md

 * [Domain-Driven Design in PHP](https://leanpub.com/ddd-in-php) - Real examples written in PHP showcasing DDD Architectural Styles.
 * [Functional Programming in PHP](https://www.functionalphp.com/) - This book will show you how to leverage these new PHP5.3+ features by understanding functional programming principles
-* [Grumpy PHPUnit](https://leanpub.com/grumpy-phpunit) - A book about unit testing with PHPUnit by Chris Hartjes.
 * [Mastering Object-Orientated PHP](https://masteringobjectorientedphp.com/) - A book about object-orientated PHP by Brandon Savage.
 * [PHP Cookbook](https://www.oreilly.com/library/view/php-cookbook/9781098121310/) - This cookbook provides code recipes to help you resolve a variety of coding issues.
 * [Modernizing Legacy Applications in PHP](https://leanpub.com/mlaphp) - A book about modernizing legacy PHP applications by Paul M. Jones.